Healthy Living | Blue Bird Day

 Model feeding the stuffed animal and the stuffed animal really liking the fruit or vegetable.

-If you have a pretend food set that Velcros you can practice some fine motor skills by utilizing the pretend knife to cut the fruits or vegetables before serving them.
+If you have a pretend food set that Velcros, you can practice some fine motor skills by utilizing the pretend knife to cut the fruits or vegetables before serving them.

 Cutting then pretend eating will add a 2-step pretend play sequence!

-Activity: Exploring Taste–Healthy Orange Pumpkin Snack
+Relaxation Time Activity: Exploring Taste–Healthy Orange Pumpkin Snack

 Materials: